dwjohnston/interview-questions/questions_to_ask_employers.md

 **Ask if** it's a small company or start up.

 Unprofitable start ups are going to be pivoting a lot more as they try to find what works.
 This might be fine for you, but it's good to know what you're getting into.

+## Can I have my feedback on my application?

+**Ask if** you were unsuccessful after an interview.

+**Ask especially if** the company values statement mentions 'giving feedback', 'honest conversations' etc.

+It can be really helpful to find out what went wrong.